-- What is the child's name?

-- How old is the child?

-- What sex is the child?

-- What is the child's religion?

-- Are there any cultural needs or considerations?

-- Are there any linguistic needs?

-- Are there any likes or dislikes?
+- What is the child's name? - How old is the child? - Does the child have clothing or any other belongings with him/her? - What is the child's religion?
+Does the child require any special religious instructions? - Are there any cultural needs or considerations? - Are there any linguistic needs?